-He has had 12 successful PhD completions; and is interested in PhD enquiries, particularly in relation to art & ecology and Scottish art of the 20th century.
+He has had 13 successful PhD completions; and is interested in PhD enquiries on art & ecology and Scottish art of the 20th century.

-After years working on art/science/medicine/animal studies topics, his research has moved firmly towards an ecological focus, most recently culminating in a new monograph - The Ecological Eye.
+After years working on art/science/medicine/animal studies topics, his research has moved firmly towards an ecological focus, most recently culminating in the monograph - The Ecological Eye.
 Assembling an Ecocritical Art History (Manchester UP, 2019).
-Connected to this work, he is part of the Edinburgh Environmental Humanities Network, a vibrant community of academics working on environment and climate issues.
+This has resulted in talks and publications hosted by Princeton University, The Paul Mellon Centre for British Art, and the Landscape Research Group.
+He is currently running a series of workshops, with Dr Olga Smith, on eco-methodologies and art history, with the Vienna Anthropocene Network.
+He is also part of the Edinburgh Environmental Humanities Network, a vibrant community of academics working on environment and climate issues.

 Andrew has served on various boards including the Talbot Rice Gallery, the Fruitmarket Gallery and Scottish Contemporary Art Network (SCAN).
+He is on the editorial board of Interdisciplinary Science Reviews.
 He is also a founding member of the European Forum for Advanced Practice - a pan-European network.

 Andrew offers Undergraduate Honours and Masters courses looking the most recent and vibrant decades in Scottish art and in eco-aesthetics.
 His courses are always popular and take students on some great site visits around Scotland to see art 'in the flesh'.

 Modern and Contemporary Scottish Art; Ecology and Environmental Humanities